-Most people need 20′ – 30′ for the standard version (40’ – 60’ for the extended version) to complete the test.
+Most people need 20′ – 30′ for the standard version (40’ – 60’ for the extended version) to complete the assessment.
 Make sure you have enough time before you start the test.
-You will probably need pen and paper to complete the numerical part of the test, so make sure you have these available.
+You will probably need pen, paper and a calculator to complete the numerical part of the test, so make sure you have these available.

 During the test, Bryq will enable your camera at random intervals and capture small audio and video clips.
-These clips will be made available to your potential employers and are used to showcase that you did in fact complete the test by yourself, without any assistance.
+These clips will be made available to your prospective employers and are used to showcase that you did in fact complete the test by yourself, without any assistance.
 If you deny Bryq access to your web camera, the assessment will still proceed, but potential employers will no longer be able to verify that you completed this alone and may ask you to complete further assessments in person.

 The assessment itself is an ongoing dialog over a messaging interface (similar to slack or skype), much like you would use in most companies today.

 Different executives from the company introduce themselves and ask you questions in their respective areas of expertise.
 Each executive specialized in one of the skill areas and there is a lot of context switching between cognitive areas and psychometric questions, much like in everyday life.

 For each cognitive question there is a time limit.
 If you do not answer within the time allotted, you simply advance to the next question.
 Don’t worry if you miss a few questions – only a small percentage of people answer all the questions on time.